Taurid Meteor Shower 2018

 Spotting Taurid meteors and any other meteor shower is extremely easy!
 You don’t need any fancy equipment or be a knowledgeable astronomer.
 All you have to do is be patient, comfortable and be able to hold your gaze on the sky for as long as possible.
 For more info on spotting meteors and where to look etc. see How to Observe Meteors.

 With the Taurids you need to be patient as the shower only produces a few, roughly 10 meteors per hour.
-Don’t be put off by this as the bright fireballs it produces can be spectacular!
+However, the bright fireballs it produces can be spectacular!

 When to Watch the Taurid Meteor Shower